-The role of the Practice Tutor is central in the delivery and development of practice education.
-The UCC Practice Tutors will provide support to both educators and students during this practice.
+The role of the practice tutor is central in the delivery and development of practice education.
+The tutor will provide support to both educators and students during this practice.
 Please seek their advice and assistance.
-Students will meet members of the Practice Tutor team during the pre and post "Linking learning - preparation for practice" session.
-This is a good opportunity to ask any questions and discuss/agree on how you will work with your Practice Tutor.
-Our Practice Tutors have a wealth of knowledge and experience, and I know you will find it a pleasure to work with them.
+Students will meet members of the practice tutor team during the pre & post "Linking learning - preparation for practice" session.
+This is a good opportunity to ask any questions and discuss/agree on how you will work with your practice tutor.
+Our practice tutors have a wealth of knowledge and experience and I know you will find it a pleasure to work with them.

-A module evaluation may be completed by any stakeholder involved in module OT4003.
+A module evaluation may be completed by any stakeholder involved in module OT1006.
 Students are requested to complete a module evaluation upon completion of linking learning.